 Similarly, when you’re being introduced to others, be responsive and timely!
 Competing work priorities, a flood of unread emails or a calendar filled with meetings is no excuse for skipping basic professional etiquette.
 Your actions before, during and after introductions shape the impression you make on others and reflect your personal brand.

-Keep the following tips in mind when making and receiving introductions to help set the stage for effective relationship building.
+Keep the following tips in mind when making and receiving introductions to set the stage for effective relationship building.

-Response time is everything.
 If you’re introduced to someone by email or LinkedIn, REPLY PROMPTLY.
 Not only is it rude not to, failing to reply in a timely manner reflects badly on your personal brand and can embarrass the person who initiated the connection.
 Worse yet, slow responses can lead to opportunity loss and dissuade others from making introductions on your behalf in the future.

 If you can’t make immediate plans to connect, always respond to the new contact and suggest next steps, such as emailing again in a few weeks if you’re swamped (hint: put it in your calendar so you don’t forget) or scheduling a call several weeks out.
 Not responding -- whether to the initial email or follow-up steps -- is not acceptable.

 When someone makes an introduction on your behalf, they've taken the time to think about how you might benefit from knowing a specific person.
 In doing so, they've also put their own reputation on the line.
 This investment of time and thought always deserves prompt and gracious acknowledgement, which is easily accomplished by including them in your initial response to the email introduction.